Havana standard city tour

 thumbnail

-Vedado area
+Vedado neighborhood

 Vedado is a vibrant and eclectic neighborhood in Havana.
 Established in the late 19th century, it features a mix of colonial, Art Deco, and modernist buildings, reflecting the city’s historical evolution.
 The area is home to significant landmarks such as the John Lennon Park (statue) and the impressive Havana University.
 Vedado’s wide boulevards and tree-lined streets are perfect for leisurely strolls, offering a glimpse into the everyday life of Havana’s residents.